 Conventional Loan Products

-Conventional loans: These are typically reserved for borrowers with higher credit scores and a strong employment background.
-You can choose between a fixed rate and adjustable rate to suit your financing needs.
+Conventional loans: These are typically reserved for borrowers with higher credit scores and a solid employment background.
+You can choose between a fixed rate and an adjustable rate to suit your financing needs.

 HomeStyle Renovation: This product can be used on existing properties as well as new construction.
 You can finance funding for renovations and repairs up to 50% of the post-renovation value.

-Home Possible: A program from Freddie Mac, Home Possible allows for lower credit scores and a down payment as little as 3% of the purchase price.
+Home Possible: A program from Freddie Mac, Home Possible, allows for lower credit scores and a down payment of as little as 3% of the purchase price.
 You can also use a temporary buydown to reduce your interest rate for up to two years.

 Fresh Start Program: These loans are designed to assist borrowers who have had a troubled lending history.
 If you don’t qualify for traditional mortgage financing, a Fresh Start loan may be perfect for you.

-FHA Loans: This mortgage program requires just a 580 credit score and a 3.5% down payment.
+FHA Loans: Backed by the Federal Housing Administration, this mortgage program requires just a 580 credit score and a 3.5% down payment.
 While you will have to pay private mortgage insurance with this loan type, you can get a temporary buydown on your interest rate for the first year or two.

-FHA 203(k) Fixed Rate Rehab: You can buy your own fixer-upper to help repair or renovate your new property before you even move in.
+FHA 203(k) Fixed Rate Rehab: You can buy a fixer-upper to help repair or renovate your new property before you even move in.
 There are two options to choose from.
 The first is the Standard loan, designed for remodeling and repairs.
-The Limited loan allows for more minor remodeling and only non-structural repairs.
+The Limited loan allows for minor remodeling and only non-structural repairs.

 USDA Loans: This mortgage loan backed by the U.S. Department of Agriculture lets you buy a home in a rural area with no down payment at all.
-There are also less strict requirements on credit and income; in fact, there are limits on how much you can earn in order to qualify for a USDA loan.
+There are also less strict requirements on credit score and income.
+In fact, there are limits on how much you can earn to qualify for a USDA loan.

-VA Loans: Designed for veterans and active service members of the military, a VA loan is another option to get a mortgage with no down payment.
+VA Loans: Designed for veterans and active military service members, a VA loan is another option to get a mortgage with no down payment.
 There are options for fixed rates, adjustable rates, and even high-balance home loans.

 Fees and Rates

-Also, once you start the Caliber Home Loans mortgage application, you should receive a loan estimate outlining all of the expected fees, interest rates, and closing costs associated with your specific scenario.
+Also, once you start the Caliber Home Loans mortgage application, you should receive a loan estimate outlining all of the standard fees, interest rates, and closing costs associated with your specific scenario.

 Caliber Home Loans Mortgage Process

-Caliber’s mortgage process starts with either applying online or contacting a loan consultant.
-You can search online for a physical branch near you, or you can contact Caliber through their centralized loan consultant program.
+Caliber’s mortgage process starts with either applying online or contacting a Caliber loan consultant.
+You can search online for a physical branch near you, or you can contact Caliber Home Loans through their centralized loan consultant program.
 This service is available in all states except New York and Utah.

 When applying online, you’ll first be greeted with a list of electronic resources you can read if you’d like, including some state-specific disclosures.
 Once you acknowledge that you’ve seen these documents, you can continue to the application page.

-Simply start off by filling out your basic information.
-You’ll automatically be assigned a loan officer to help you through the loan process.
+Start by filling out your basic information.
+Then, you’ll automatically be assigned a loan officer to help you through the loan process.

 They also use electronic verification of income, assets, and employment.
 This can save a substantial amount of time and effort so that you don’t have to scan or fax tons of hard copies to your loan officer.

-Once your loan closes, it will most likely be serviced by Caliber.
-In fact, the lender services around 94% of their closed loans, which is fairly uncommon in the industry.
+Once your loan closes, it will most likely be serviced by Caliber Home Loans.
+In fact, the direct lender services around 94% of their closed loans, which is relatively uncommon in the industry.
 For you, that means you’ll know exactly where to start making your monthly mortgage payments when you get your mortgage.

 Caliber Home Loans Special Features

-Caliber’s biggest advantage is the truly wide variety of mortgage products you can choose from.
+Caliber’s biggest advantage is the wide variety of mortgage products and loan programs you can choose from.
 This helps borrowers of all types.
-If you’re a first-time buyer and you don’t really know what kind of mortgage you want or even could qualify for, then you have the flexibility to really compare different loan types with Caliber.
+If you’re a first-time buyer and you don’t really know what kind of mortgage you want or even could qualify for, then you have the flexibility to compare different loan types with Caliber Home Loans.

 On the other hand, a more experienced home buyer can access more sophisticated loan products that can help get them in the kind of house they want and can afford.

-Plus, with both a strong online platform in addition to an assigned loan consultant to your application, you can get the best of both worlds with Caliber.
+Plus, with both a robust online platform in addition to an assigned loan consultant to your application, you can get the best of both worlds with Caliber Home Loans.